 We recognise and reward pupils who go 'over and above' our expected standards.
 At Churchill Primary School our school team understand that a quiet word of personal praise can be as effective as a larger, more public, reward.
 'It is not what you give but the way that you give it that counts.'
 The use of praise in developing a positive atmosphere in the classroom cannot be underestimated.
 It is the key to developing positive relationships, including with those pupils who are hardest to reach.

 Over and above recognition through:

-- public recognition at weekly celebration service
+- Public recognition at weekly Celebration Service

 - 'Golden Table'

 - Weekly Citizen's Cup

-- share successes with another adult through the use of positive conversations

-- Headteacher stickers

 Managing and modifying behaviour